 There's no cure or specific treatment for fetal alcohol syndrome.
 The physical defects and mental deficiencies typically persist for a lifetime.

-However, early intervention services can help reduce some of the effects of fetal alcohol syndrome and prevent some of the secondary disabilities that result.
+However, early intervention services may help reduce some of the effects of fetal alcohol syndrome and may prevent some secondary disabilities.
 Intervention services may involve:

 - A team that includes a special education teacher, a speech therapist, physical and occupational therapists, and a psychologist